charliejharrison/mac-setup/README.md

  - [ ] Run the script with `bash`: `bash Anaconda3-2023.03-MacOSX-arm64.sh`

 ## Git setup
- - [ ] generate SSH keys and add them to github projects as required: `ssh-keygen`
+ - [ ] Generate SSH keys and add them to github projects as required: `ssh-keygen`
  - [ ] Setup multiple `.gitconfig` files and specify the `core.sshCommand`: see [here](https://superuser.com/a/1664624/258941)